-Carbon Literacy Training, facilitated by Keep Northern Ireland Beautiful, has taken place within Queen's since January 2022.
-A total of 644 staff and students have received training over the last year and a half.
+Carbon Literacy Training, facilitated by Keep Northern Ireland Beautiful, has taken place within Queen's since January 2022, resulting in 897 of our community becoming Carbon Literate to date.

 CARBON LITERACY: WHAT IS IT?